Essential Food Photography Tips for Props & Lighting

 For this photo I used the harsh light by a window.
 I put as much of the food in the shade and created a contrast with the herbs and plants in the background to create shadows.

 How to use lighting to your advantage

 Let’s chat about the types of light out there and what they are each good for in photography and shooting the best food photos!
-These essential food photography tips for lighting will help you really set the tone for your photos.
+These essential food photography lighting tips will help you really set the tone for your photos.

 Indirect light refers to being in a sunny spot but the light isn’t directly hitting your set/subject matter.
 Shooting in natural light like this can be a massive game-changer to your photos, so if you can shoot during daylight, use the indirect light to your advantage.
 The best times of day are during peak/golden hour and when the clouds have slightly covered the sun so it’s bright but not too bright.

 Harsh Direct Light:

 This is a more advanced method, but once you’ve mastered it, it’s worth it.
 Use shadows, slight glare and colors to really create a story.
 This is my favourite way to shoot, but it’s always tricky because the perfect light isn’t always available.